jsmircic/typescript-fsa-immer/readme.md

   .case(setCounter, onSetCounter);
 ```

 Reducer case handlers are wrapped with a immer "produce".
-The state object passed to the case handler is a immer "draft".
+The state object passed to the case handler is an immer "draft".
 The original state object is never mutated.

 ## Installation

-    yarn add typescript-fsa-immer
+    yarn add typescript-fsa-immer immer typescript-fsa

 or

-    npm install typescript-fsa-immer --save
+    npm install typescript-fsa-immer immer typescript-fsa --save